 Medicare beneficiaries in New Hampshire can also receive assistance from an Area Agency on Aging (AAA).
 These organizations provide help accessing benefits and services that help with aging or living with a disability.
 This is a list of AAAs throughout the state.

 Where can I apply for Medicaid in New Hampshire?

 Medicaid is administered by the Department of Health and Human Services (DHHS) in New Hampshire.
-The DHHS website contains information about applying for Medicaid.
-Medicaid has a customer service phone number: (800) 852-3345, ext.
+You can apply for Medicaid ABD or an MSP using this website.
+The Medicaid customer service phone number is: (800) 852-3345, ext.
 4344.

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He coordinated a Medicare technical assistance contract at the Medicare Rights Center in New York City, and represented clients in extensive Medicare claims and appeals.
 In addition to advocacy work, Josh helped implement federal and state health insurance exchanges at the technology firm hCentive.
 He has also held consulting roles, including at Sachs Policy Group, where he worked on Medicare and related Medicaid client projects.